Dutch Republic: First and Second Anglo-Dutch wars

 The Dutch and English were major rivals in world trade and naval power.
 Halfway through the 17th century the Dutch States Navy was the rival of the English Royal Navy as the most powerful navy in the world.
 The Republic fought a series of three naval wars against England from 1652 to 1674.

 In 1651, the Parliament of England introduced the Navigation Act, which restricted Dutch trade with English colonies.
 An incident at sea concerning the Act resulted in the First Anglo-Dutch War, which lasted from 1652 to 1654, ending in the Treaty of Westminster (1654), which left the Navigation Act in effect.

 After the Stuart Restoration in 1660, Charles II tried to serve his dynastic interests by attempting to make Prince William III of Orange, his nephew, stadtholder of the Republic, using some military pressure.
 King Charles thought a naval war would weaken the Dutch traders and strengthen the English economy and empire, so the Second Anglo-Dutch War was launched in 1665.
 At first many Dutch ships were captured and the English scored great victories.
+England had the naval advantage with larger numbers of more powerful "ships of the line" which were well suited to the naval tactics of the era.
+Holmes's Bonfire was a raid on the Vlie estuary in the Netherlands, executed by the English Fleet during the Second Anglo-Dutch War on 19 and 20 August 1666.
+The attack, named after the commander of the landing force, Rear-Admiral Robert Holmes, was successful in destroying by fire a large Dutch merchant fleet of 140 ships.
+During the same action, the town of West-Terschelling was burnt down, which caused outrage in the Dutch Republic.

 However, the Raid on the Medway, in June 1667, ended the war with a Dutch victory.
 The Dutch recovered their trade, while the English economy was seriously hurt and its treasury nearly bankrupt.
-The greatly expanded Dutch navy was for years after the world's strongest.
-The Dutch Republic was at the zenith of its power.
+The English would also soon recover.